j03hanafi/v4-portfolio-web/content/jobs/Multipolar/index.md

 url: 'https://www.multipolar.com/en/homepage/'
 ---

-- Built a payment channel microservices to send and receive transaction data from Indonesia-based commercial bank supporting BI-FAST Payment using **GoLang**, **Apache Kafka**, **ISO 8583**, and **MongoDB**
+- Delivered a reliable and high-performing payment channel microservices to handle thousands of daily transactions by Indonesia-based commercial banks supporting BI-FAST Payment
-- Developed and integrated 2 microservices through remote collaboration and incorporating feedback from the team leader based on the design
+- Developed and integrated 2 microservices using **GoLang** and **Apache Kafka** through remote collaboration and incorporating feedback from the team leader
-- Collaborated with the Quality Assurance (QA) team to build and run unit tests using **Go**, ensuring that all tests passed with a 100% success rate
+- Worked closely with the Quality Assurance (QA) team to build and run comprehensive unit tests using **Go**, ensuring a 100% success rate and reducing the number of bugs
-- Implemented APIs that received and sent transaction message in **JSON** format via **HTTP** and **ISO 8583** format via **TCP**, then parsed messages into internal format
+- Implemented APIs that received and sent transaction messages in **JSON** format via **HTTP** and **ISO 8583** format via **TCP**.
+Successfully parsed messages into internal format
 - Created a logging service using **MongoDB** to record each transaction message, capable of handling an estimated daily volume of thousands of transactions